tanishha/Agentic-AI-Schema-Mapping-dbt-Modeling-Tool/MIGRATION_PRD.md

-# PRD: Agentic Schema Migration Tool
+# PRD: DBMapper Agentic Schema Migration Tool

-**Version:** 1.2
+**Version:** 1.5
-**Date:** 2026-06-25
+**Date:** 2026-06-26
-**Status:** Implemented
+**Status:** Implemented / evolving

 ---

-## 1. Executive Summary
+## 1. Summary

-A browser-based tool that accepts arbitrary CSV and JSON source files plus a target SQL DDL file, uses a LangGraph multi-agent pipeline to profile the sources, infer column mappings with confidence scores, present them in an editable review table, and — once the user confirms — migrates all data into SQLite databases matching the target schema.

-The system is built on three components: a **LangGraph** agent graph for all AI-driven stages, a **FastAPI** server for the HTTP + Server-Sent Events layer, and a **plain HTML/JS** single-page UI.
-LLM inference is powered by **Azure AI Foundry** (default) with **Ollama** (local) as an alternative — both exposed through a shared `llm_client.py` factory.
-Switching providers requires only a `.env` change, no code changes.
+DBMapper is a local browser-based migration tool for loading CSV and JSON source files into SQLite.
+It supports three target-schema paths:

+1. Upload an existing `target_schema.sql`.
+2. Generate a suggested schema from uploaded source files.
+3. Reuse the current schema from `data/database/project.db`.

+The system profiles source files, parses and validates the target schema, lets the user select target tables, asks an LLM to infer source-to-target mappings, lets the user edit mappings, and writes data into SQLite.

+The main components are:

+- FastAPI server for routes, SSE, uploads, downloads, and session management.
+- LangGraph workflow for profiling, schema generation/parsing, mapping, and migration stages.
+- Plain HTML/CSS/JS UI in `static/index.html`.
+- SQLite databases for session output, project output, and graph checkpoints.
+- LLM provider abstraction in `llm_client.py` supporting Azure AI Foundry and Ollama.

 ---